Skip to main content

 How to Attach Documentation

-After submitting the Appeal Request for Exception to Academic Policy, return to the portal landing page to upload documentation to support your appeal request.
+After submitting the Appeal Form, return to the portal landing page to upload documentation to support your appeal request.

 1. Locate the Application Materials Section at the bottom of the portal homepage.